ArnaoutLab/sentropy/README.md

 DZ = sentropy(P, similarity=S,                # S-entropy...
               qs=qs,                          #   ...at multple qs...
               ms=measures)                    #   ...for multiple measures
+                                              # note when the result of the sentropy() call contains
+                                              # multiple values, it returns a function
 for measure in measures:
   for q in qs:
     DqZ = DZ(q=q, m=measure, which='overall') # D-number form (preferred)